RasikaWarade/think-rethink-reinforce/_posts/2022-01-29-hacking-growth-by-sean-ellis-and-morgan-brown.md

 categories: [marketing][hacking-growth]
 title: Book - Hacking Growth
 ---

-<span style="color:#778899">The purpose of this blog is not to provide a book review, but rather thoughts I grew to connect with while reading the book, *Hacking Growth by Sean Ellis and Morgan Brown.*</span>
+The purpose of this blog is not to provide a book review, but rather thoughts I grew to connect with while reading the book, *Hacking Growth by Sean Ellis and Morgan Brown.*

 # Hacking Growth :rocket: